Savannah Trolley Tour

 This experience is not suitable for non-paying guests.

-OPEN CURRENTLY CLOSED hide
+OPEN CURRENTLY CLOSED

 The Savannah Trolley Tours are offered seven days a week year-round, subject to availability.
 Tours depart every 20 minutes from 9:00 AM to 5:00 PM August thru March and 9:00 AM to 6:00 PM April thru July.
 Tours are closed on St. Patrick's day and during the Rock & Roll Marathon tours begin at 12:30 PM.

-How Long Is It
+How Long Is The Savannah Trolley Tour

 The Savannah Trolley Tour Ride is 1½ hours and has a total duration of approximately 2 hours, unless you choose to hop-on and hop-off of the Trolley at designated stops throughout the day.